 You could also make this dreamy lavender plantain lotion (apply on dry skin just before bedtime for best results).

 The outside coating of plantain seeds are called psyllium husks and, thanks to their high-fiber content, are used as a digestive aid.

 If you can’t find any plantain, or if it’s the wrong season, you can always buy dried plantain leaf from Mountain Rose Herbs (my favorite place to buy high quality, organic herbs).

-For now, though, especially as we start heading into spring, keep your eyes open for this wonder plant!
+For now, though, especially in spring and summer, keep your eyes open for this wonder plant!
 If you’re like me you’ve been looking at it ever since you were a kid, but haven’t realized the hidden medicinal properties that are within it.